-When not practicing his chosen field as a doctorate or spending time with his two children, one of his biggest hobbies has been taking up taekwondo!
-In this article, we’ll explore how he got started, the benefits he found, etc.
+When not working as a venture capitalist or CEO, or spending time with his two children, one of his biggest hobbies has been taking up taekwondo!
+In this article, we’ll explore how he got started, the benefits he found, and some tips for you.

 How Dr. Michael Deem Got Started in Taekwondo:

-Based on his own experiences, his wife’s, and others who have consulted and sparred with him, he found the following health benefits with taking up this rigorous sport:
+Based on his own experiences and others who have consulted and sparred with him, he found the following health benefits with taking up this rigorous sport:

 Health Benefits for Learning Taekwondo